Stephen-Kennedy/atlas_transform/README.md

 python -m pip install -e .

-This installs the atlas CLI into the virtual environment.
+This installs the atlas CLI into the active virtual environment.

 ⸻